JakobGM/astrality/docs/modules.rst

 ----------

 You can ``copy`` a file or directory to a target destination.
-Directories will be recursively copied, leaving non-conflicting files intact.
+Directories will be recursively copied, leaving non-conflicting files at the target destination intact.
 The ``copy`` action have the following available parameters.

     ``content:``
         Where to copy *from*, with other words a path to a file or directory with existing content to be copied.

-        If ``content`` is a directory, Astrality will create an identical directory hierarchy at the ``to`` directory path and recursively copy all files.
+        If ``content`` is a directory, Astrality will create an identical directory hierarchy at the ``target`` directory path and recursively copy all files.

     ``target:``